magento/merchdocs/src/shipping/magento-shipping.md

 #### Shipment Workflow

--  Pre-Fill Packaging - Once a packaging type is assigned (in the in the Shipping tab in product setting), any future orders placed that include the product will have the packaging information automatically set during the shipment fulfillment process (Batch Processing and Individual Orders).
+-  Pre-Fill Packaging - Once a packaging type is assigned (in the [Shipping]({{ site.baseurl }}{% link catalog/product-shipping.md %}) tab in Product Settings), any future orders placed that include the product will have the packaging information automatically set during the shipment fulfillment process (Batch Processing and Individual Orders).

--  Pre-Fill International Item Details - The HS Code and Country of Origin attributes have been added in the Shipping tab in product setting.
+-  Pre-Fill International Item Details - The **HS Code** and **Country of Origin** attributes have been added in the [Shipping]({{ site.baseurl }}{% link catalog/product-shipping.md %}) tab in Product Settings.
 When set, these values along with any other mapped attributes will be used to pre-fill international item details during the order fulfillment process.

 -  Pre-Fill International Shipment Details - The number of fields have been reduced and smart defaults are now used to pre-fill the remaining required fields.